 A lot of the magic of the Oracle Touch is hidden behind the simplicity of the machine's full-color touch interface (a feature sure to impress guests); dose amount, water temp and pressure, and steam pressure are all internally optimized.
 There are still plenty of variables for the user to dial in, including grind control, temperature and milk texture, with the option to save up to eight user settings into memory.

 If you don't need the convenience of a double-boiler machine to extract and froth at once, look to Breville's Barista Touch, a single boiler model with some (but not all) of the near-commercial-grade capabilities of the Touch Oracle at less than half the price.
+Still, the Breville Oracle Touch is the best espresso machine for those whom price is no object.

 3. Rancilio Silvia espresso machine